 Another example of Jesus’ love is the Parable of the Ninety-Nine.

-The Sign of Jesus’ Coming and the Five Phases of Jesus’ Coming is precisley how Jesus is planning on reaching the lost:
+The Sign of Jesus’ Coming and the Five Phases of Jesus’ Coming show precisely how Jesus plans to reach the lost:

 11 For the Son of man is come to save that which was lost.